10 New Car Features You Didn’t Realize You Needed

 Gas mileage is still a major consideration when people buy a vehicle, especially for city drivers, who often spend more than an hour a day in stop-and-go traffic.
 A new-to-you feature to combat the urban mileage drain is an auto start/stop feature, which shuts off the engine when you come to a complete stop and turns it back on when you lift your foot off the brake.
 Originally exclusive to hybrid vehicles, this feature is now making waves in the mainstream market.

 Don’t you hate it when you’re driving at night and find yourself approached by a car with its high beams on?
+(Here are more driving mistakes that annoy other drivers.)
 Your only options up until now have been to squint through the glare and maybe flash your own high beams to let them know.
 But what if cars automatically dipped their high beams when they sensed another vehicle approaching, or entered a stretch of road illuminated by streetlights?
 Well, that’s exactly what the Auto High Beams option does, and for that reason, it’s a new car feature worth splurging on.
+You might also consider these popular headlight upgrades for style and safety.

 Picture it: Canada, in the dead of winter.
 You huddle against the biting wind, regretting not having slipped on a pair of gloves before heading out to the driveway.
 The thought of gripping a cold leather steering wheel is enough to make you shudder.